JustinShenk/learnthestructure/README.md

 `cd implementation`

-`python learnthestructure.py [p-value parameter] [# of bins]`
+`python learnthestructure.py [p-value parameter] [# of bins] [lg]`

+The data is discrete rather than continuous.
+To test the binning of the linear Gaussian function, however, add `lg` as an argument and specify the number of bins.
 By default, p-value threshold is .05 and linear Gaussian data is discretized into 10 bins.

 # Output

 This implementation outputs estimated edges and vertices from the data in files marked with optional arguments:
 `/data/breast-data-result-0.1-10.txt`

+CPDs are produced:
+`/data/breast-data-result-CPDs.txt`

 ```
 Edges: